luisfernandezbr/agent.v3/integrations/github/readme.md

 github.PullRequestComment does not include comments created from review, these go to github.PullRequestReview.
 We do not currently store the text of those.

 ## Performance

-It takes ~?m on pinpoint organization for initial export and ~?m for incremental immediately after.
-Using ?% of github.com hourly quota.
+Performance is currently limited by github.com hourly request quota.

 ## Concurrency, throttling and request limits